Gleb001/FlappyBird-Gosha/README.md

     timing_settings: {
         timing_function: function linear(time_fraction) {
             return time_fraction; // f(x) = x is an algebraic function
+        },
-        }, // this function should return the result of an algebraic function.
-The X coordinate is always time_fraction.
-It is this coordinate under the given name (time_fraction) that changes over time.
-Your task is to adjust its change using this function - either slow it down by division, or speed it up by multiplication, etc., depending on the algebraic function f(x) you set.
+        // this function should return the result of an algebraic function.
+The X coordinate is always
+        // time_fraction.
+It is this coordinate under the given name (time_fraction) that changes over
+        // time.
+Your task is to adjust its change using this function - either slow it down by division,
+        // or speed it up by multiplication, etc., depending on the algebraic function f(x) you set.
+        // You can also use pre-written algebraic functions.
+They are stored in the TIMING_FUNCTIONS
+        // property of the AnimationJS class in question.
         duration: 1000, // animation duration is measured in ms(milliseconds)
         delay, // animation delay is measured in ms(milliseconds) },